pounard/php-config/README.md

 configuration cursor.
 Note that a configuration backend is nothing more than a cursor which is considered as being the root of the configuration tree.

+For example, consider the following _config.ini_ file:

+    ; My application configuration
+    foo = bar

+    [a]
+    foo = baz

+And the following sample code:

     // You have to start with something
     $config = new MemoryBackend(
         parse_ini_file("config.ini", true));